-Make sure you speak to your supplier and ask for some mock-up proofs or visuals of what your items will look like, prior to placing your order.
+Make sure you speak to Xamax and ask for some mock-up proofs or visuals of what your items will look like, prior to placing your order.
 And play around with different options.
 Speak to the wearers and other people in the business to see what looks best too.

 Once you know which items you are using, how many and where the branding features will be placed; you can decide on which type of branding technique to use.
 Will you use print or embroidery?

-Both have their strengths and both have their weaknesses.
-And they aren't easy to compare without knowing your personal circumstances.
+Both have their strengths and weaknesses, and they are not easy to compare without knowing your personal circumstances.
 Your budget, end goal, items being branded and quantities being ordered, all affect whether you should use printing or embroidering techniques.

 As a basic rule, here are some general tips which make a good starting point - but you should definitely consider all options: